 OMG DDS Standards

 - DDS v1.4 – the DDS specification describes a Data-Centric Publish-Subscribe (DCPS) model for distributed application communication and integration.

 - DDSI-RTPS v2.2 – defines the Real-time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol.

-- DDS-Security v1.0 Beta 1 – defines the Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.
+- DDS-Security v1.1 – defines the Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.

-- DDS-RPC v1.0 Beta 1 – Defines a distributed services framework providing language-independent service defintion and service/remote procedure invokation using DDS.
+- DDS-RPC v1.0 – defines a distributed services framework providing language-independent service defintion and service/remote procedure invokation using DDS.
 Supports automatic discovery, synchronous and asynchronous invocations, and Qos.

-- DDS-Web v1.0 Beta 1 – defines a platform-independent Abstract Interaction Model of how web clients should access a DDS System and a set of mappings to specific web platforms that realize the Platform Independent Model (PIM) in terms of standard web technologies and protocols.
+- DDS-WEB v1.0 – defines a platform-independent Abstract Interaction Model of how web clients should access a DDS System and a set of mappings to specific web platforms that realize the Platform Independent Model (PIM) in terms of standard web technologies and protocols.

 - ISO/IEC C++ 2003 Language PSM for DDS – defines a C++ API only for the Data-Centric Publish-Subscribe (DCPS) portion of the DDS specification